texstudio-org/texstudio/utilities/manual/source/editing.md

 You can insert a \"figure\" LaTeX environment (\"LaTeX - Environments\" menu) before inserting the picture.
 ```

 ### Inserting a picture using a \"wizard\"

 TeXstudio offers a wizard for handling graphics insertion code in your document. \"Graphics
-options\" defines the optional parameter of
+Options\" defines the optional parameters of
 `\includegraphics[options]{file}`.
 While the most used width/height
 attributes can be easily set, alternatively you have full control with
-the user defined setting.
+the user-defined setting.

 The code is placed inside a `figure` environment with the given position suggestions.